Liberatii/documentation/docs/introduction/index.rst

 Introduction
 ============
-Welcome to the comprehensive guide for the Liberatii Data Platform, a state-of-the-art solution for database virtualization.
+Welcome to the Liberatii Data Platform documentation, your resource for understanding our solution to database virtualization and migration.

-The Liberatii Data Platform has been meticulously designed to address multifaceted database migration and lock-in challenges.
-This documentation will provide insights into its architecture, the key components that drive its functionality, and the strategic implementations that harness its capabilities.
-For areas that require a deeper technical dive, we have incorporated specific links to detailed resources.

-Two primary elements form the backbone of the Liberatii Data Platform:

-**1. Liberatii Gateway**: At the heart of the Liberatii Data Platform lies the Liberatii Gateway.
-This core component functions as a real-time SQL translation engine, pivotal to the platform's overall efficacy and seamless operation.
+Liberatii Data Platform focuses on simplifying database migration tasks and challenges.
+This guide introduces you to its structure, primary components, and how it all works together.
+We've added links for you to dive deeper into topics when you need more detail.

+The Liberatii Data Platform is built on three main components:

+**1. Database Migration Assessment Tool:** A tool designed to evaluate Oracle databases in preparation for migration, ensuring they align with the Liberatii platform.

-**2. Liberatii Database Migration Engine:** This service, provisioned with a REST API, is adept at streamlining many tasks, including but not limited to data migration, verification, assessment, and synchronization.
+**2. Liberatii Database Migration Engine:** Equipped with a REST API, this engine manages various aspects of the migration process, from data transfer to verification and more.

+**3. Liberatii Gateway:** This is the central part of our platform.
+Acting as a real-time SQL translation engine, it's vital for database virtualization and helps shift applications smoothly to new cloud databases.

-Understanding these elements is crucial for users aiming to leverage the Liberatii Data Platform effectively.
+Knowing how these components interact is key to getting the most out of the Liberatii Data Platform.

-As you navigate through this documentation, you'll encounter various sections, each addressing different facets of the platform:
+As you go through this guide, you'll find:

-- **Concepts:** This section offers a foundational understanding of the Liberatii Data Platform.
-It delves into the nuances of the Liberatii Gateway, Database Migration Engine, and outlines the typical migration journey with Liberatii.
+- **Concepts:** Introducing the basics of the Liberatii Data Platform, including details on the Liberatii Gateway and Database Migration Engine, and an overview of the migration journey.

-- **Pre-migration:** Here, the focus is on the preparatory stages leading up to database migration, emphasizing the critical assessment phase.
+- **Pre-migration:** Highlighting the steps taken before the actual migration, with a special focus on the assessment phase.

-- **Migration:** A thorough exploration of the database migration process is presented, covering activities ranging from schema transfers to data migration and beyond.
+- **Migration:** Walking you through the migration steps, from moving schema to data migration and more.

-- **Post-migration:** This segment touches upon activities post the migration process, detailing procedures like monitoring, tuning, and troubleshooting.
+- **Post-migration:** Covering actions to take after migration, such as monitoring and tuning.

-- **References:** Tailored for those seeking a deeper technical grasp, this section caters to developers and database administrators desiring an in-depth perspective on the Liberatii Data Platform.
+- **References:** For those looking for technical depth, this is where developers and DBAs can learn more about the ins and outs of the Liberatii Data Platform.

-It is recommended to progress through the content sequentially to gain a holistic understanding of the platform.
+It's best to go through the guide from start to finish to get a complete picture.

 .. toctree::
    :maxdepth: 1
    :hidden:

-   What is Liberatii Gateway? <what_is_liberatii_gateway>
-   How does Liberatii Gateway work? <how_does_liberatii_gateway_work>
+   Concepts <concepts>
+   Software Aarchitecture <software_architecture>